vimalraj-B/FULL_ADDER_SUBTRACTOR/README.md

 Write the detailed procedure here

-1.)
-Type the program in Quartus software.
+1).Type the program in Quartus software.
-2.)
-Compile and run the program.
+ 2).Compile and run the program.
-3.)
-Generate the RTL schematic and save the logic diagram.
+ 3).Generate the RTL schematic and save the logic diagram.
-4.)
-Create nodes for inputs and outputs to generate the timing diagram.
+ 4).Create nodes for inputs and outputs to generate the timing diagram.
-5.)
-For different input combinations generate the timing diagram.
+ 5).For different input combinations generate the timing diagram

 **Program:**

  FULL ADDER
-module fulladder(sum,cout,a,b,cin);output sum;
+ module fulladder(sum, cout, a, b, cin); output sum;
  output cout;
   input a;
  input b;
  input cin;
  wire w1,w2,w3;